HireRight Reports an Expunged Case From Over 8 Years Ago I Lost My Job. How Do I Sue Them?

 In most employment-related screenings (with limited exceptions), the FCRA prohibits reporting:

-Arrests older than 7 years
+Arrests older than 7 years.

-Non-convictions older than 7 years
+Non-convictions older than 7 years.

-Dismissed cases older than 7 years
+Dismissed cases older than 7 years.

-Any expunged or sealed case, regardless of age
+Any expunged or sealed case, regardless of age.

+An 8+ year-old expunged case is doubly illegal: Too old to report, and expunged, so it should be gone permanently.
 HireRight is responsible for using current and accurate data sources.
 Reporting an expunged 8-year-old charge is the opposite.

 What to Do Immediately If You Lost Your Job Over This

-1. Get a copy of your HireRight report.
+Get a copy of your HireRight report.
 You are legally entitled to it for free after an adverse action.

 Under the FCRA, you pay nothing upfront, and HireRight must cover your attorney’s fees if they broke the law.